cs50/cs50.readthedocs.io/cs50x/faqs/index.md

 ---
-layout: default
+layout: top
 ---

 # CS50x FAQs

-Here are answers to some frequently asked questions (FAQs).
 For answers to other questions, do just strike up a [discussion](https://courses.edx.org/courses/course-v1:HarvardX+CS50+X/a7ec0c0a7b6e460f877da0734811c4cd/) with classmates!

 ## Can I use CS50 IDE offline?